SnorlaxYum/Simputer/contents/Terminal/20161208-hosted-by-gitlab.md

 Anyway after using for some days, I think it's okay.
 A draw so far is that it seems Cloudflare Pages only support Github Integration......
 It would be nice if it supports Gitlab and self-hosted Git services......

+**2021-09-11:** Found a [speedy trick](https://hostloc.com/forum.php?mod=viewthread&tid=888939&highlight=cf) on Cloudflare CDN.
+In short:

+1. enable http on the site on original server and remove https
+2. switch SSL/TLS encryption mode on Cloudflare to `Flexible`

+I tried downloading my pdf file, speed was capped at about 200kB/s when the mode was Full; then it jumped to about 1MB/s at the start after these changes......